gioblu/Agenda/README.md

 Agenda
 ======

-There are a lot of scheduler implementations for Arduino on github, I have developed Cape because I needed an overflow proof implementation I could trust for HAB (High Altitude Balloon) launches and home automation experiments.
+There are a lot of scheduler implementations for Arduino on github, I have developed Agenda because I needed an overflow proof implementation I could trust for HAB (High Altitude Balloon) launches and home automation experiments.
 Agenda is immune to `millis()` overflow and it is designed to work rock solid.

 First you have to instantiate the Agenda object:
 ```cpp